d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 True or false: A scatterplot that shows random scatter would be considered non-linear.

+True or false: If the correlation between two quantitative variables is equal to zero, then the two variables are not associated.

-True or false: To calculate a predicted y-value from a given x-value, just look at the scatterplot and estimate the y-value.
+True or false: To calculate a predicted $y$-value from a given $x$-value, just look at the scatterplot and estimate the $y$-value.

 True or false: A positive residual indicates the data point is above the regression line.

+\newpage

 #### Example: Brushtail possums {-}

 1. What are the observational units?
 \rgs

-2. Look at the scatterplot in figure 3.5.
+2. Look at the scatterplot in Figure 3.5.

 \rgi a)	What is the explanatory variable?
 The response variable?
 What type is each?
 \rgs

 \rgi b)	What is the form of the scatterplot?
 \rgs

 \rgi c)	What is the direction of the scatterplot?